obsidianmd/obsidian-help/en/Obsidian.md

 Obsidian is in private beta right now.
 We have [a roadmap](https://trello.com/b/Psqfqp7I/obsidian-roadmap) that you can check out.

-Our Twitter handle is [@obsdmd](https://twitter.com/obsdmd), not much to see there, but feel free to follow.
-We'll likely start posting after public beta.
+Our Twitter handle is [@obsdmd](https://twitter.com/obsdmd), feel free to follow.
+We mostly tweet about product updates.

-The Obsidian documentation was written by [@mediapathic](http://mediapathic.net), with a big help from @reggie, as well as the many eyes of the discord and forum community.
+The Obsidian documentation was written by [@mediapathic](http://mediapathic.net), with a big help from @reggie, as well as the many eyes of the Discord and forum community.